pingcap/tidb/docs/design/2020-06-24-placement-rules-in-sql.md

 ### Storing Placement Policies

-Placement policies will be stored in a table in the `mysql` schema.
+Placement policies will be stored in the internal meta data system, similar to tables or views.
 The policy name must be globally unique, but the definition of the table is not described in this proposal.

-Because the implementation is TiDB specific (does not require any compatibility with MySQL), it is up to the implementer to decide.

 ### Storage Consistency